How it's currently going with the project sewage sludge mono incineration Halle-Lochau of S2E GmbH

 Another milestone of the project was reached on 31 March 2021: In bright spring sunshine and in the presence of the two managing directors of sludge2energy GmbH Harald Plank and Manfred Graf, the HUBER board member Rainer Köhler, and the project team, the boiler pressure test was successfully passed.
 The fluidised bed furnace, which was installed in January, was pressurised with 107 bar water pressure in the steam boiler and steam drum.
 After the pressure was kept constant for half an hour without any problems, TÜV Austria gave the green light.

-Commissioning of the sewage sludge mono-incineration plant is envisaged for the forth quarter 2021.
+The commissioning of the sewage sludge monocombustion with trial operation and performance tests will take place in the 4th quarter of 2021.
+The start of regular operation and handover to the operators is scheduled for March 2022.
 The team of sludge2energy GmbH will keep you informed about the further progress of the project.